Zamiell/stardew-valley/Min-Max_Guide.md

   4) Slashing every weed on the entire map (for the purposes of getting as many mixed seeds as possible).
 The two most important spots are to the left of the community center and above JoJaMart.
 * After doing the loop around the forest, you should head back into town and make it back to Pierre's before he closes at around 4:30 PM.
 * At Pierre's:
-  * Sell any Wild Horseradish + Daffodil (but save 1 of each for the Community Center)
+  * Sell any Wild Horseradish + Daffodil (but save 1 of each for the community center)
   * Buy 1 Bean Starter (60g)
   * Buy 1 Cauliflower Seeds (80g)
   * Buy 1 Potato Seeds (50g)